Reviewed by Harsh Desai · Last reviewed:

 Limitations:

-• Purpose-built for software development, lacking broad, general-purpose features of tools like Notion or ClickUp.
+- •Purpose-built for software development , lacking the broad, general-purpose features of tools like Notion or ClickUp.

 Our Verdict

-For the Basic User, Linear is straightforward enough to use without training but structured enough to keep a team aligned.
-Drag issues between states, leave comments, set due dates — the fundamentals work exactly as you expect.
-It is a significant step up from Trello or spreadsheets without the overwhelming complexity of Jira.
+For the Basic User, Linear is straightforward enough to use without training but structured enough to keep a small team aligned.
+Drag issues between states, leave comments, set due dates.
+The fundamentals work as you expect, and the keyboard shortcuts make daily updates fast once you commit two days to learning them.
+Linear is a real step up from Trello or spreadsheets without the overwhelming complexity of Jira.

-Skip if you need a general-purpose project management tool for non-technical departments like HR or Marketing, as Linear's engineering-first design will likely feel restrictive.
-Consider Notion or ClickUp if you require complex document management and non-technical task hierarchies.
+Skip it if you need a general-purpose tool for non-technical departments like HR or marketing.
+Linear's engineering-first design will feel restrictive.
+Try ClickUp for cross-functional team workflows, or consider Notion if you need deep document management and database-style task hierarchies.

 Related Tools